-CHR 421 Christian Theology II
+CHR 417 Christian Theology

-An introduction to the biblical doctrines of the person and work of Christ, the Holy Spirit, salvation, sanctification, the church, and last things.
-Prerequisites: CHR 101, 102, 210.
+An introduction to biblical doctrines, including revelation, God, creation, humanity, sin, Christ, the Holy Spirit, salvation, sanctification, the church, and last things.
+Prerequisites: CHR 101, 102, 210, or permission of instructor.

 CHR 430 Church History

 A study of the growth and development of Christianity from the New Testament era to the present.
 Prerequisites: CHR 101, 102 and CHR 210.